-In this section we present some details regarding how the single-particle affinity is numerically evaluated and show some of its properties.
+In this section we present details regarding how the single-particle affinity is numerically evaluated and discuss additional properties.
 In particular, we demonstrate that the affinity coincides with the mixed-state fidelity for the case of quadratic systems.
-This allows us to show it satisfies the required properties of a distance between covariance matrices.
-Finally, we also show that the results in the main text are not tied to the affinity, and should hold for other notions of distance between covariance matrices.
+This allows us to show that it satisfies the required properties of a distance between covariance matrices.
+Finally, we also show that the results in the main text are expected to hold for other notions of distance between covariance matrices.

-\subsection{Details about the numerical evaluation}
+\subsubsection{Details about the numerical evaluation}

-The affinity susceptibility is defined in terms of the expansion of the affinity, shown in eq.\eqref{FidX}.
+The affinity susceptibility is defined in terms of the expansion of the affinity, shown in Eq.\eqref{FidX}.
 Defining $\mathcal A(\delta) = \mathcal A[\boldsymbol \Sigma (V), \boldsymbol \Sigma (V+\delta) ] $, we can write \cite{Rossini2018,Mera2018}

 We evaluate this quantity numerically by fixing the value of the perturbation $\delta$ to be small and consider states at points $V$, $V+\delta$ and $V-\delta$.
-Note that, since $\Sigma$ is obtained up to finite numerical precision, the value of $\delta$ has to be taken sufficiently large to ensure that the difference between the two covariance matrices is much larger than that precision.
+Note that, since $\Sigma$ is obtained at finite numerical precision, the value of $\delta$ has to be taken sufficiently large to ensure that the difference between the two covariance matrices is much larger than that precision.

-\subsection{Relation with fidelity for free fermions}
+\subsubsection{Relation with fidelity for free fermions}